-- Exceptions to above guidelines: - Abstracts that will be published in abstract booklets (abstracts submitted to conferences).
-There it may be worthwhile to fill the space available (I'm usually too lazy, but you hopefully are not) - Abstracts of review papers have a different structure.
+Exceptions to above guidelines:

+- Abstracts that will be published in abstract booklets (abstracts submitted to conferences).
+There it may be worthwhile to fill the space available. - Abstracts of review papers have a different structure.
 Reviews as a whole are structured differently than normal papers.
-However, if you are being invited to give reviews then you probably do not need to listen to this talk.
+However, if you are being invited to give reviews then you have probably published a number of papers already and do not need to listen to this talk (well...)